MorganBergen/embedded-systems/src/milestone01/README.md

 15. `stopMotor()` is called one last time to stop the motor

 in summary as the instructions stated, the main initailizes the i2c communication, calibrates the motor, sets the steering angle, drives the motor forward, changes the steering angle, stops the motor, drives the motor in reverse, sets the steering angle back to 0 degrees, and finally stops the motor again.

+### questions

+1.  what is the difference between stopmotor and driveforward

+2.  what is the difference between the steering and drive function

+3.